 - Nutritional requirements for athletes at different stages of the lifecycle and for athletes with special needs.

-- Exercise related nutritional deficiencies.
+- Exercise related nutritional deficiencies and at-risk nutrients.

-- Dietary supplements and ergogenic aids.
+- Dietary supplements and sports foods.

-- Dietary extremism in the sporting community.
+- Dietary extremism an eating disorder in the sporting community.

 Self-Directed 140 hour(s) per Term Full Term